izzkhairable/SidStar-Pjoject/README.md

 <!-- GETTING STARTED -->
-## Getting Started Running Barebone without Container
+## Getting Started Barebone without Container

 Running the Backend & Frontend on your Local Computer